astroturfcss/astroturf/README.md

 }
 ```

-You can add on here as you would normally for addiitional preprocesser setup.
+You can add on here as you would normally for additional preprocesser setup.
 Here's how'd might setup Sass.

 ```js
 {